Top 16 Construction Site Safety Hazards and How to Manage Them

 In 2021, ground-level slips, trips, and falls contributed to 31.4% of nonfatal injuries in the construction sector, based on data from the BLS.

 Whether from moving vehicles, heavy equipment, or falling objects, struck-by or caught in between incidents are a leading cause of serious injuries on construction sites.
-These incidents occur when workers are hit by machinery or objects falling from heights.
+These incidents occur when construction workers are hit by machinery or objects falling from heights.

 How to manage it: